USS Miami (CL-89): Mariana and Palau Islands campaign

 On 26 August, Miami left the fleet to pick up the crew from a OS2U Kingfisher from the battleship Indiana, but she was recalled before she arrived.
 By this time, the Fast Carrier Task Force had passed to the command of the Third Fleet, and all of the units were renumbered.
 Miami was transferred to TG 38.2, which included the carriers Bunker Hill, Intrepid, and Hancock, the light carriers Independence and Cabot, and the fast battleships Iowa and New Jersey.
-She escorted the carriers that struck Japanese positions on Peleliu and Anguar in the Palau Islands on 7 September to prepare for the invasion of Peleliu.
+She escorted the carriers that struck Japanese positions on Peleliu and Angaur in the Palau Islands on 7 September to prepare for the invasion of Peleliu.
 The fleet thereafter shifted its attention to Japanese airfields in the Philippines from 12 to 15 September; during this period, on the 14th, Miami picked up the pilot of an F6F Hellcat that had been shot down.
 The ship steamed to Saipan on 28 September to replenish ammunition and stores.